List of people executed by the United States military: Executions by the Air Force

 The United States Air Force executed three airmen by hanging between 1950 and 1954.
-The execution of Robert E. Keller was conducted under the authority of the 1920 Articles of War, and those of Burns and Dennis Jr. were carried out under a short-lived revised version of the Articles of War popularly known as the Elston Act of 1948.
+The execution of Robert E. Keller was conducted under the authority of the 1920 Articles of War, and those of Robert Wesley Burns and Herman Perry Dennis Jr. were carried out under a short-lived revised version of the Articles of War popularly known as the Elston Act of 1948.